Meet Christian Velasquez

 Guided by Faith.
 Grounded in Community.
 Focused on Results.

-For more than 30 years, Christian Velasquez has worked to make Mid-Michigan a better place to live, work, and raise a family.
-He believes government should reflect the values of the people it serves — faith, family, hard work, and responsibility — not the priorities of career politicians.
+For more than 30 years, Chris Velasquez has lived and worked in Mid-Michigan, raising a family and contributing to the community he calls home.
+He believes government should reflect the values of the people it serves—faith, family, hard work, and personal responsibility—not the priorities of career politicians.

-Chris began his career at Dow Corning, where he worked across every part of the operation — from the factory floor to research labs, finance, supply chain, and global business leadership.
-That broad experience taught Chris how to solve problems, manage budgets, and lead teams — skills too often missing in Lansing today.
+Chris began his career at Dow Corning, gaining experience across the entire operation, from the factory floor to research labs, finance, supply chain, and global business leadership.
+That hands-on, wide-angle experience taught him how real organizations function—how to solve problems, manage budgets, and lead teams responsibly.
+Those are practical skills that matter, and they’re too often missing from Lansing today.

 In his current firm, PointsNorth Consulting, Chris works with Michigan employers to help them grow, adapt, and stay competitive in a changing economy.

 Chris and his wife, Jenée, have been married for 36 years.
-She serves as Executive Director of the Herbert H. and Grace A. Dow Foundation, and their daughter Isabel, a Clemson University graduate and former rowing team captain, shares their commitment to faith, hard work, and service to others.
+She serves as Executive Director of the Herbert H. and Grace A. Dow Foundation, and together they raised their daughter Isabel, a Clemson University graduate and former rowing team captain.
+As a family, they share a commitment to faith, hard work, and service to others.

-Chris is bringing those same values to Lansing — practical experience, common sense, and a belief that government should serve the people, not itself.
-His goal is simple: to make Mid-Michigan a place where families and businesses can thrive.
+Chris is bringing those same values to Lansing—grounded in practical experience, common sense, and the belief that government should serve the people, not itself.
+His goal is straightforward: to help make Mid-Michigan a place where families can build a future and businesses can grow and succeed.